jaumemoral/xbmc-shotwell/README.md

 Install

-    Unzip plugin in "addons" folder (in Linux in $HOME/.xbmc)
+    Unzip plugin and copy "plugin.image.shotwell" in "addons" folder (in Linux in $HOME/.xbmc)

 Older Versions